dirusulixes/test-site/src/sections/registration.md

 type: registration
 ---

 To register for the conference and workshops, please follow this link to the registration site.
+After having chosen the main ticket for the conference you will have the chance to select workshops, the gala dinner, and other social events as additional items.
+Please use the same email of your INSNA account if choosing the INSNA-member fees.

 <div class="flex flex-row w-full justify-center pt-6">
 <a class="px-10 py-2 text-gray-200 bg-eusnblue rounded-full shadow-md text-lg hover:bg-gray-800 hover:border-red" href="https://store.gre.ac.uk/conferences-and-events/faculties-schools/fob/eusn-conference/6th-european-conference-on-social-networks" target="_blank">Register Now</a>
 </div>